k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 #### Get Instance

-The **GET** command is used to bring information for a given [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) and to synchronize information from data sources if needed.
+- The **GET** command is used to bring information for a given [LUI](/articles/01_fabric_overview/02_fabric_glossary.md#lui) and to synchronize information from data sources if needed.

-Note that you can get LUIs from multiple LUs using one GET command, but you cannot get multiple LUIs from the same LU using one GET command.
+- Note that you can get LUIs from multiple LUs using one GET command, but you cannot get multiple LUIs from the same LU using one GET command.
 The following message is displayed when trying to get multiple LUIs from the same LU using one GET command:

-`Only single instance per LUT can be used on the same GET command.`
+  - `Only single instance per LUT can be used on the same GET command.`
+- You can set the consistency level for the GET LUI command to "ONE" when fails to achieve a "QUORUM" consistency level the the [sync mode](/articles/14_sync_LU_instance/02_sync_modes.md#sync-modes-1) is set to OFF.
+To do so, you need to run the following Fabric command on your session:
+  -  **SET LUI_READ_ONE_WHEN_FAIL set =true**
+  - Note that this command sets the consistency level on the session level.
+The default value of this parameter is **false**.

-The following table lists the GET commands:
+- The following table lists the GET commands:

 <table width="900pxl">
 <tbody>